-I’m grateful that I’m “subsized” by full-time employment and currently not seeking monthly subscriptions, but the tone Substack sets is suspect.
+I’m grateful that I’m “subsidized” by full-time employment and currently not seeking monthly subscriptions, but the tone Substack sets is suspect.
 There’s an unfortunate tension between self-monetization and gatekeeping.
 As Chris Dancy puts it, “We’re hoarding creativity.”
+Insights too.

 Currently, Substack is more associated with the Creator Economy than it is for striving to re-write the rules of social interaction.
-I’m here for the latter, but joining means having to swallow the former.
+I’m here for the latter, but joining means having to swallow the pill of the former.

 For me, Substack is not about monetization or gatekeeping, but to figuratively and literally bring it back home, all in order to spark more meaningful and intimate engagement.
 How?
 Zine.

 A zine (/ziːn/ zeen; short for magazine) is a small-circulation of self-published work.
 It’s a collection of observations and thoughts for us to share and discuss.
-Interaction is prioritized.
+Stimulation is prioritized.

 Conversation via replies and comments is craved.

-Subscribing to Zine means you’ll get direct access to future pieces theorizing culture and exploring the psycho- and sociological implications of our emergent tech.
+Subscribing to Zine means you’ll get direct access to future pieces theorizing culture and exploring the psychosocial implications of our technology.
 It also gives us refreshed communication to discuss these critical ripples of societal change.

 So, join me?